dcunited001/dcunited001.github.io/_posts/2017-10-10-speed-of-thought-social-physics.md

 brave acts of hundreds of Spartans struck fear into the heart of Persians and funneled vigor into the hearts of Greeks to rise up and resist the oncoming hordes.
-Would this envigorating effect have been possible if not for the story?
-What if it couldn't be told?
+Would this envigorating effect have been possible if not for the story? *What if it couldn't be told?*

+#### Thesus in America - Sails

+<iframe width="560" height="315" src="https://www.youtube.com/embed/tgIqecROs5M" frameborder="0" allowfullscreen></iframe>

+Look at what disconnection has wrought.
+No one truly participated in this willingly.
+I will wait until I am judged for what I have said and done.

 <a name="novel-types-of-21st-century-territory-and-their-thermopylaean-chokepoints" />